Facts about obesity in adolescence

 Easy availability of food, especially high-calorie snack food

-Parents' attitudes towards food
+Parents' attitudes toward food

 Using food as a reward or punishment to change behaviors